Ryderagui/Ryderagui/README.md

 [![My Skills](https://skillicons.dev/icons?i=react,nodejs,js,css,python,django,redux,ruby,rails,github&perline=5)](https://skillicons.dev)

 I am currently contributing to open source projects and participating in hackathons.
 The best part of being a software engineer is building applications

+I am open for work.
+Contact me by email at ryderaguilera@hotmail.com or [Connect with me on LinkedIn](https://www.linkedin.com/in/raguilera994/)